Sennheiser Momentum True Wireless earphones to take on Apple's AirPods

 I've liked most of Sennheiser's Momentum headphones, the best of which have been the over-the-ear models.
 Now the new Momentum True Wireless earphones are joining the line, with an expected ship date of mid-November.
-At $300 they cost almost twice as much as Apple's Airpods ($145 at Amazon.com), but Sennheiser promises that they have "uncompromising sound performance and the highest quality materials."
+At $300 they cost almost twice as much as Apple's Airpods, but Sennheiser promises that they have "uncompromising sound performance and the highest quality materials."

 Their 4 hours of battery life doesn't quite measure up to the AirPods' or Jabra Elite 65t's battery life, but the included fabric-wrapped case delivers two additional charges.
 No word on whether there's a fast charge feature that gives you an hour's worth of battery life from a short charge, but I suspect it's there.